Cisterna di Latina: History

 In 1504 Pope Julius II assigned Cisterna to the Caetani.
 Their member Bonifacio Caetani renewed the city and, after demolishing it, rebuilt the castle as a patrician palace which still exists.

 In the early 19th century, a land reclamation project for the area was launched by Pope Pius VI, but this was halted by the arrival of French troops in the course of the French Revolutionary Wars.
 Danish writer Hans Christian Andersen stopped here in 1840.
 The town, after a plebiscite, changed its name into Cisterna di Roma.
 A new reclamation project started under the Fascist Government in 1929, at a time in which swamps and marshes occupied much of the communal territory; this led to the creation of the nearby major center of Littoria (modern Latina); the town was re-christened Cisterna di Littoria as part of the newly created province of Latina.

 During World War II, Cisterna was the site of a battle between the Germans and the Allies in 1944.
 96% of the city's buildings was destroyed until the area was conquered by the Allies on March 25, 1944.
 The city was later rebuilt, in particular in the 1970s, after numerous industries were founded in the area with the support of the Cassa per il Mezzogiorno: Cisterna's inhabitants grew from some 7,000 in the 1940s to c.
 30,000 in the 1980s.
 In the 1970s it became a major production center of kiwifruits.
 After the abolition of the Cassa per il Mezzogiorno, the industrial sector gradually lost importance and unemployement increased substantially in the territory.

+Notable people

+John Ruskin visited Cisterna on July 6, 1841.
+He made a note of his impression of the Campagnia that day.